Mark Speight: Career

-In 2004, Speight participated in Rolf Harris's Rolf on Art, for which a giant reproduction of John Constable's The Hay Wain was created in Trafalgar Square.
-In 2005, he was involved in a similar project where Hans Holbein's portrait of Henry VIII and Leonardo da Vinci's Mona Lisa were both reconstructed, the latter in the grounds of Edinburgh Castle.
-Speight had planned a project involving a trip to Borneo in March 2008 to train abused orangutans not to fight each other, but this never took place.
+In 2004, Speight participated in Rolf on Art, for which a giant reproduction of John Constable's The Hay Wain was created in Trafalgar Square.
+In 2005, he was involved in a similar project where Hans Holbein's portrait of Henry VIII and Leonardo da Vinci's Mona Lisa were both reconstructed; the latter in the grounds of Edinburgh Castle.
+Speight had planned a project involving a trip to Borneo in March 2008 to train abused orangutans not to fight each other; but this never took place.
 Speight regularly toured with Speight of the Art, a series of art workshops he ran for children, and during the Christmas period, he performed in pantomime as "Buttons" in Cinderella at the Watersmeet, Rickmansworth, in December 2007.

 Speight was involved in charity work.
 He was President of the Muscular Dystrophy Campaign's Young Pavement Artists Competition, originally a one-off, year-long project that ended up lasting eight years, and he was a spokesperson for Childline.
 In 2007, he was the presenter of the Müller Big Art Project for Comic Relief in Trafalgar Square.